-The Data Services Interest Group aims to exchange practices, establish visibility of data services, discuss interoperability issues and identify opportunities for collective action.
+The Data Services Interest Group (DSIG) aims to exchange practices, establish visibility of data services, discuss interoperability issues and identify opportunities for collective action.

 As an initial exercise, the Interest Group currently focuses on data services that are compliant with a collection of OGC standards, THREDDS Data Servers and GeoNetwork catalogues.
 Nevertheless other domain standards (statistical, astronomical) and less formal Open APIs are certainly in scope.